BrightspaceUI/core/components/inputs/docs/input-radio.md

 ## Individual Radio Inputs

 If you'd like to manually link the radio input with a label, or use an ARIA label, place the `d2l-radio-input` CSS class on the input itself to style it.
+For example:

 ```javascript
 import { radioStyles } from './input-radio-styles.js';